stefanofa/awesome/TOPICS.md

 *   [wezterm/wezterm](https://github.com/wezterm/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust

-## copilot

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
-The Agentic last-mile 🪁

 ## jetbrains

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks